keithalewis/math/bsmbs.md

 \newcommand\Var{\operatorname{Var}}
 \newcommand\Cov{\operatorname{Cov}}
 \renewcommand\AA{\mathcal{A}}

+There is a theory for valuing, hedging, and measuring the risk of any collection of instruments that generalize the [@BlaSch1973] and [@Mer1973] model.
+Using the Hahn-Banach theorem [@Ros1978] showed

+> If there are no arbitrage opportunities in a market, then there must exist a (not generally unique) positive linear operator that can be used to value all marketed assets.

+He used this result to establish the Modigliani-Miller theorem and a resolution to the closed-end mutual fund paradox among other results.

+> Let us stress again the power of these results.
+To begin with, expectational mechanisms to describe how we anticipate the index, $X_t$, will behave are irrelevant.
+Furthermore, there is no need for $X_t$ to follow a diffusion process to apply the usual option analysis or, for that matter, for the stream $c$ to follow any specific process.
+All that is necessary is the assumption that current asset values do not permit arbitrage.
+In particular, then, we do not even have to assume that the current index price is in equilibrium to correctly appraise the project.

+Ross seemed to realize the difficulty he faced communicating this.

+> I believe that most of these are well known (at least at some level of consciousness), but the failure to understand either their universality or their applicability is endemic.

 I am writing this piece to convince you the [@BlaSch1973] and [@Mer1973] model for valuing options is untenable for describing actual trading.